cloudControl/documentation/Guides/NodeJS/Express.md

 ### Dependency Tracking

-The next step is to declare app dependencies.
-Node.js tracks dependencies using [npm].
-The dependency requirements must be specified in a `package.json` file in your project's root directory.
-It should look like this:
+The Node.js buildpack tracks dependencies using
+[npm].
+The dependency requirements are defined in a `package.json` file which needs to be located in the root of your repository.
+The one you cloned as part of the example app looks like this:

 ~~~json
 {
   "name": "ExpressTut",